10Kft/10kft-api/sections/time-entries.md

 When creating time entries, a valid user_id, assignable_id, date and hours must be supplied.
 Assignable id can be `assignable_id`, `project_id` or `leave_type_id`.

-You can optionally specify values for `task` and `notes`, which must be less than 256 characters in length.
+You can optionally specify values for `task` and `notes`, which must be fewer than 256 characters in length.
 If you know a valid `bill_rate_id` matching the user and project of the time entry, you can specify that at the time of creating a time entry as well.

 ```
 POST /api/v1/users/<user_id>/time_entries